Crime Prevention Neighbourhood Watch

 It is up to you to keep "Watching".

-If you wish more information or assistance in starting Neighbourhood Watch on your block, please contact your local Citizens for Crime Awareness chapter or the Winnipeg Police Service Community Relations Unit at 204-986-6322 or email us
+If you wish more information or assistance in starting Neighbourhood Watch on your block, please contact the Winnipeg Police Service Community Relations Unit at 204-986-6322 or via email

 * Top of Page